Building Ray from Source#

 cd python/

-# You may need to set the following two env vars if your platform is MacOS ARM64(M1).
+# You may need to set the following two env vars if you have a macOS ARM64(M1) platform.

 # See https://github.com/grpc/grpc/issues/25082 for more details.